6 Types of Nonprofit Web Design and When to Use Them

 This type of design uses permanent, preset page dimensions.
 In other words, your organization would choose one size for the website (usually one fitted to a desktop browser) that does not change — hence the name “static.”

-These layouts usually have few user interactions (like surveys or social sharing buttons) available.
+These layouts usually offer few user interactions (like surveys or social sharing buttons).
 Because of the static page dimensions and the lack of interactive elements, these websites are typically low-cost and easy to set up.

-While static layouts are one the most basic web designs and are affordable and easy to create, these layouts are not used very often due to their sizing limitations.
+While static layouts are among the most basic web designs and are affordable and easy to create, they are not used very often due to their sizing limitations.
 Static layouts tend to provide a poor user experience for users browsing on their smartphones or tablets.
 Plus, users can’t interact with pages much, meaning their experience on the website might not be very engaging.

 Your nonprofit might choose a static website design if:

-Due to the limitations around page size, this layout requires a separate, mobile-friendly version to be successful.
+Due to page size limitations, this layout requires a separate, mobile-friendly version to be successful.
 Otherwise, important information can be lost to mobile users.

 3. Liquid or fluid design layout